xAirx/ReactNative-RestaurantAppProject/README.md

    #### Features:

-    Website made to support any type of business.

-         Integrated font awesome "fonts and buttons"

          Form handling &  Redux integration for form handling

          *********** Redux integration to create a "Loading Component" using the activity indicator component